top of page

 Using crowdsourced historical data for empirical research

-by Diego Alburez-Gutierrez, Thomas Baudin, Matthew Curtis, Paula Gobbi, Simone Moriconi and Robert Stelter
+by Nicola Barban, Thomas Baudin, Matthew Curtis, Joseph Enguehard, Paula Gobbi, Simone Moriconi and Robert Stelter

 Along recent years, social scientists have developed a strong interest for crowdsourced genealogical data.
 In this paper, we exploit a unique dataset corresponding to the universe of family trees coming from www.geni.com as they stand in January 2022.
 We develop a data treatment process allowing to identify and potentially repair data quality issues.
 We identify a series of important biases affecting the quality of genealogical data and give examples of their severity.
 Most of the time, these biases refrain from considering genealogical samples as representative samples of populations from the past.
 Nevertheless, we show that, under some conditions, these biases don't prevent the inference of causal relationships.
 This result opens the door to new avenues of research in economic history for periods not covered by classical datasources such as censuses.